 Grief Support & Suicide Prevention

-As you grieve a loss or experience depression, seek guidance from Owensboro Health’s chaplains and pastoral care specialists.
-Through counseling, support groups and community resources, we’ll help you get encouragement and reassurance.
+As you grieve a loss or experience depression, you may seek guidance and support from Owensboro Health’s chaplains.

 If you experience a loss at Owensboro Health Regional Hospital, the Pastoral Care department will follow up with you by sending you Hope Through Healing.
 This series of special mailings delivered to your home will help you understand the stages of grief you’ll experience.